shenghuatang/core/tutorials/guides/02_core/01_javascript/javascript.md

 Now, let's bring the `stock details` app into the workspace.
 Our goal is when a user click on a stock, the `stock details` app should appear in the workspace as a sibling to the stocks app.

 In order to achieve that we go to the `stockClickedHandler` and define the following logic.
 If there is an existing `stock details` app in the workspace of the calling window, then we just need to get a reference to the underlying GDWindow of that app and update it's context by passing in the selected stock.
 If there isn't an app in the workspace, we need to add a new parent of type `group` as a sibling to the parent of the `stocks` window.
-This new group should contain one child, which is the `stock details` app.
+Then we need to add the `stock details` app to that new group.

 This might sound a bit confusing at first, so let's break it down.
 The `stocks` app is a workspace window, which is the only child of a parent of type `group`.
 If we just add the `stock details` app as a second child, then that app will appear like a second tab in that group and the user will have to manually toggle between both apps.
 This is not great.
 What we need is the `stocks details` app to appear visually like the `stocks` app, which means creating it's own parent of type `group` and making it a sibling to the `stocks` app parent.
 This way the apps will be both visible and the user can freely move them around as he/she pleases.